mongodb/specifications/source/index-management/index-management.rst

     name: String;

     /**
+     * Optionally specify a type for the index.
+Defaults to "search" if not provided.
+     * Either "search" for regular search indexes or "vectorSearch" for vector search indexes.
+     *
+     * Note that to create a vector search index using a helper method, the type "vectorSearch" must be provided.
+     *
+     */
+    type: String;

+    /**
      * Optionally tells the index to only reference documents with the specified field in
      * the index.
      */